Integral Formulation and the Br\'ezis-Ekeland-Nayroles-Type Principle for Prox-Regular Sweeping Processes: Introduction

 The present work is complementary: we work in a Radon-measure BV framework for general time-dependent uniformly prox-regular sets, establish the equivalence between the integral and differential-measure formulations, and develop a variational residual whose vanishing characterizes solutions.
 This residual viewpoint yields a stability principle well suited to approximation (including catching-up and inexact schemes) and clarifies the link between Kurzweil/Young formulations and Radon-measure methods.

 A central motivation for introducing such a variational residual is the classical Brezis-Ekeland variational principle and Nayroles' minimum theorem, which provide a global-in-time variational characterization for a broad class of evolution problems generated by convex potentials or maximal monotone operators: one associates to each trajectory a nonnegative functional whose minimum value is $0$, and solutions are precisely the trajectories attaining this minimum \cite{MR637215,MR637214,MR418609}.
 This perspective has proved particularly effective for existence via direct methods, as well as for stability and approximation analyses, including time-discretization schemes \cite{MR2425653,MR2531193,MR2489147}.

+In the present paper, however, we use the variational principle primarily as a characterization and stability tool, rather than as a direct existence mechanism under the standing assumptions.
+Indeed, a direct-method argument would require an additional compactness framework for admissible trajectories, together with lower semicontinuity of the associated residual and a recovery construction ensuring that its infimum is zero.
+Such ingredients depend on further quantitative assumptions on the moving set and on the approximation scheme, and are beyond the scope of the present work.

 Motivated by these advantages, in Section~\ref{section5} (Theorem~\ref{thm_BEN}) we prove a Br\'ezis-Ekeland-Nayroles-type principle for sweeping processes driven by uniformly prox-regular moving sets.
 In turn, in Section~\ref{section6} this variational characterization yields a residual-based stability result for approximations of the moving set: a uniform limit of admissible trajectories with vanishing residual is a solution of the limit sweeping process.

 Taken together, these results build a bridge between a local characterization, formulated as a measure differential inclusion through the proximal normal cone, and a global variational characterization, expressed by an integral inequality tested against admissible trajectories.
 This connection unifies the bounded-variation solution concepts and provides a robust framework for stability and approximation analyses in the prox-regular, potentially nonconvex, setting.